-The company will reimburse the trainee for expenditure associated with course materials up to DKK 600.00 for the entire training course and for expenditure associated with the final examination.
+The enterprise will reimburse the trainee for expenditure associated with course materials up to DKK 600.00 for the entire training course and for expenditure associated with the final examination.

-If a trainee travels to collegeunder the rules of the Danish Act on Vocational Training on free choice of college, the trainee's expenses for this will be paid by the company.
+If a trainee travels to college under the rules of the Danish Act on Vocational Training on free choice of college, the trainee's expenses for this will be paid by the enterprise.

-Where the trainee attends a residential business college, the company will pay the fees charged by the college for board and lodging according to the current rules set by the Danish Ministry of Education.
+Where the trainee attends a residential business college, the enterprise will pay the fees charged by the college for board and lodging according to the current rules set by the Danish Ministry of Education.